Data Files for "50x30: Estimating U.S. Charging Needs Toward 50% Light-Duty Electric Vehicle Sales by 2030"

 Name Size Type Resource Description History

-50x30: Estimating U.S. Charging Needs Toward 50% Light-Duty Electric Vehicle Sales by 2030 0 KB Website With the support of the U.S. Department of Energy’s Vehicle Technologies Office and the Joint Office of Energy and Transportation, NREL has applied the <https://www.nrel.gov/transportation/evi-x.html>EVI-X modeling suite to conduct a national EV infrastructure needs assessment.
+The 2030 National Charging Network: Estimating U.S. Light-Duty Demand for Electric Vehicle Charging Infrastructure 0 KB Website With the support of the U.S. Department of Energy’s Vehicle Technologies Office and the Joint Office of Energy and Transportation, NREL has applied the <https://www.nrel.gov/transportation/evi-x.html>EVI-X modeling suite to conduct a national EV infrastructure needs assessment.
 This report considers a 2030 scenario in which 50% of light-duty sales are electric (including plug-in hybrids), resulting in an on-road stock of 33 million vehicles.
 We consider the needs of vehicles used for typical daily driving, drivers without access to residential charging, corridor charging supporting long-distance travel, and ride-hailing electrification.
 We find that a cumulative capital investment of $82 billion in public and private charging infrastructure will be necessary in our baseline scenario (approximately 3x greater than our estimate of planned investments to date).
 This result is framed as a conservative estimate as the assumed costs include charging equipment and installation but exclude the cost of grid upgrades and distributed energy resources.

 EVI-X modeling suite 0 KB Website With the support of the U.S. Department of Energy’s Vehicle Technologies Office and the Joint Office of Energy and Transportation, NREL has applied the <https://www.nrel.gov/transportation/evi-x.html>EVI-X modeling suite to conduct a national EV infrastructure needs assessment.